 I see more than a few people online suggest it isn’t necessary to register a DMCA agent.
 Such views are wrong.
 You must select and designate a DMCA agent to gain immunity from copyright infringement lawsuits.
 A scenario where a website loses DMCA protection is not as uncommon as you might believe.
 One company, Allvoices, learned a painful lesson about what can happen when the registration is not undertaken.

 No DMCA Agent?
 No Protection For You!

 Allvoices runs an online community platform.
 As with most community websites, members are allowed to post content on the site including text, images, videos, and audio.
-In short, Allvoices qualifies for DMCA safe harbor protection as a classic Internet service provider.
+In short, Allvoices qualifies for the DMCA safe harbor as a classic Internet service provider.

 Okay.
 A quick refresher.
+What is DMCA?
 The DMCA provides Internet service providers, such as Allvoices, with immunity from copyright infringement claims based on content uploaded by users.
 To gain this immunity, the Internet service provider must comply with certain requirements detailed in the DMCA.
 One is to designate an agent as detailed in the code:

 (2) Designated agent. – The limitations on liability established in this subsection apply to a service provider only if the service provider has designated an agent to receive notifications of claimed infringement described in paragraph (3), by making available through its service, including on its website in a location accessible to the public, and by providing to the Copyright Office, substantially the following information: